faithvoid/script.cortanachatv2/README.md

 ## Working
 - Sending / receiving messages
 - Receiving chat/notification toast pop-ups by selecting "Enable Notifications" in settings
-- Inviting other users to games (and accepting invites from other users) via messages and via the home feed (joining via home feed not yet implemented, stay tuned!)!
+- Inviting other users to games (and accepting invites from other users) via messages and the home feed.
 - Viewng & posting to your home feed
 - Viewing following/followers sections
 - Multi-user logins via XBMC's account feature